CubedNetwork/fabulously-optimized-wiki/changed-options.md

 #### Requesting a bugfix

-Want to get a bug fixed in Fabulously Optimized?
+Want to get a bug fixed in Fabulously Forgified?
 Here's what you'll need to do:

 1. Find the actual bug [in Mojang's bug tracker](https://bugs.mojang.com/projects/MC/issues?filter=allopenissues)
 2. Request it or look at its status on [Debugify's bug tracker](https://github.com/W-OVERFLOW/Debugify/issues)
-3. Once implemented (or confirmed to be) in Debugify, [request an option change in FO](https://github.com/Fabulously-Optimized/fabulously-optimized/issues/new?assignees=\&labels=option\&template=setting-request.yml)
+3. Once implemented (or confirmed to be) in Debugify, [request an option change in FF](https://github.com/Fabulously-Optimized/fabulously-optimized/issues/new?assignees=\&labels=option\&template=setting-request.yml)
 4. Describe the bug, mention the mod that fixes it and why it is important to 70-80% of users
-5. If accepted, expect the fix to be enabled in the next version of FO :)
+5. If accepted, expect the fix to be enabled in the next version of FF :)

 ### Configuring mods